 SCOTLAND STARTS HERE – WALKING Information about walking in the Scottish Borders.
 Walks of different lengths from an hour to 4 days.

-BORDERS ABBEY WAY WALK passes within 2 miles of Burnbrae.
+BORDERS ABBEY WAY passes within 2 miles of Burnbrae.
 A 65 mile circular walk in the heart of the Scottish Borders, passing by four 12th Century Abbeys and through several local Border Towns.